cullinap/useful/docker.md

 docker run -it <tag-name> /bin/bash
 ```

-You can enter python from the bash shell by typing in `python`
+You can enter python from the bash shell by typing in `python` and exit python by typing `exit`